Hyundai i30 Common Problems and Solutions

 Problem:

-While driving, you have to struggle with the steering wheel because it wants to pull to one side.
+While driving, you have to fight with the steering wheel because it tends to pull to one side.

 Solution:

-One of the most commonly reported issues with the i30, but this couldn’t be easier to resolve.
-The problem is that your lane assist function has not been turned off properly.
-Even if you have turned it off from the dashboard, the i30 still allows for minimal lane assist driving.
-You have to go into your settings if you want to turn it off completely.
+One of the most common issues reported with the i30 is easy to fix.
+The problem is that your lane assist function hasn't been turned off properly.
+Even if you disable it from the dashboard, the i30 still allows for limited lane assist.
+You need to go into your settings if you want to turn it off completely.

 Difficulty level